 - Cool Facts

 - As with most other raptors, the female Boreal Owl is much larger than the male.
-The species shows the most extreme reversed sexual dimorphism of any American owl, with the female sometimes 2 times heavier than the male.
+In fact, they show the most extreme sexual dimorphism of any American owl, with the female sometimes 2 times heavier than the male.

 - The ear openings on a Boreal Owl's skull are asymmetrical, with one opening high up on the skull and the other much lower.
-The different positions of the holes help the owl find exactly where a sound comes from, helping gauge height as well as distance.
+The different positions of the ear openings help the owl find exactly where a sound comes from, helping gauge height as well as distance.

-- The oldest recorded Boreal Owl was a male, and at least 8 years old when it was recaptured and rereleased during banding operations in Idaho, the same state where it had been banded.
+- The oldest recorded Boreal Owl was a male at least 8 years old when it was recaptured and rereleased during banding operations in Idaho, the same state where it had been banded.